danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 Since weak references are such a standard pattern <code>struct kref</code> has ready-made support for them.
 The simple approach is using
 <code>kref_put_mutex()</code> with the same lock that also protects the
-structure with the weak reference.
+structure containing the weak reference.
 This guarantees that either the weak reference pointer is gone too, or there is at least somewhere still a strong reference around and it is therefore safe to call <code>kref_get()</code>.
 But there are some issues with this approach:

 * It doesn't compose to multiple weak references, at least if they are protected by different locks - all the locks need to be taken before the final
-  <code>kref_put()</code> is called, which means minimally pain with lock
+  <code>kref_put()</code> is called, which means minimally some pain with lock
-  nesting and you get to hand-roll it all.
+  nesting and you get to hand-roll it all to boot.

-* The mutex required to be held during the final put is the one which protects the structure with the weak reference, and often has littel to do with the object that's being destroyed.
+* The mutex required to be held during the final put is the one which protects the structure with the weak reference, and often has little to do with the object that's being destroyed.
 So a pretty nasty violation of the [big dumb lock pattern](#level-1-big-dumb-lock).
 Furthermore the lock is held over the entire cleanup function, which defeats the point of the [reference